ESA-APEx/apex_documentation/propagation/usecases.md

   onto an APEx-compliant hosting platform and the [APEx Algorithm Upscaling](./upscaling.md) services and has requested the related resources to perform these activities, for their algorithm to be exposed behind a referenced API (e.g. openEO UDP endpoint or OGC API - Processes endpoint) and used to run Upscaling tasks.
-* The project has discovered an algorithm in the [APEx Algorithm Services Catalogue](https://algorithm-catalogue.apex.esa.int) for generating a new air quality index and aims to execute this algorithm on all historical data for the entire continent of Europe.
+* The project has discovered an algorithm in the [APEx Algorithm Catalogue](https://algorithm-catalogue.apex.esa.int) for generating a new air quality index and aims to execute this algorithm on all historical data for the entire continent of Europe.